secretstartups/handbook/people-group/learning-and-development/linkedin-learning/index.html.md

 ## LinkedIn Learning Groups

-Self-organizing a group to complete a LinkedIn Learning course together can be a great way to keep eachother accountable, discuss your learning, and connect with new team members.
+Self-organizing a group to complete a LinkedIn Learning course together can be a great way to keep each other accountable, discuss your learning, and connect with new team members.
 Similar to our [book clubs](/handbook/leadership/book-clubs/), we encourage team members to organize LinkedIn Learning groups to learn together.

 Use this checklist when organizing your LinkedIn Learning group.
 Here is an example of how the [GitLab Women TMRG organized and implemented a LinkedIn Learning group](https://gitlab.com/gitlab-com/women-tmrg/-/issues/10).